AssimilatedHuman/LLM-Inquisitor/README.md

 Licence
 Defines usage and redistribution rights for this edition.

+This repository uses a custom proprietary licence, not MIT or any standard open‑source licence.

 How to Use INQUISITOR
 Run the Quick Start to get a behavioural snapshot.